sunfishcode/wasm-reference-manual/WebAssembly.md

 WebAssembly code must be validated before it can be instantiated and executed.
 WebAssembly is designed to allow validation to be performed in a single linear pass through a WebAssembly module.
-In particular, control flow within each function is *structured*, and [loops are explicitly identified](#loop), which, for example, allows decoders to ensure that program state is consistent at all control flow merge points without having to see the entire function body first.
+[Loops are explicitly identified](#loop), and decoders can be sure that program state is consistent at all control flow merge points within a function without having to see the entire function body first.

 A WebAssembly module can be [*instantiated*] to produce a WebAssembly instance, which contains all the data structures required by the module's code for